 Global seed supply is too poorly understood to even speculate on its contribution to the regeneration of forests that are increasingly lost to disturbance, climate change, and extensive human management.
-Through collaborations with more than 100 international researchers, the MASTIF project has been established to assimilate seed production data for 12.1 million tree-years in more than 1000 species from all vegetated continents.
-The MASTIF is funded by Nation Science Foundation (NSF) to Jim Clark since 1990s.
-PI Qiu and Clark are now linking seed production to seedling recruits by synthesizing satellite and airborne remote sensing with the MASTIF network.
-This new project is funded by the National Aeronautics and Space Administration (NASA), with end-user from the Pennsylvania Department of Conservation and Natural Resources (PA DCNR).
-PA DCNR will contribute both in-kind and computing support and collaborate with us to develop the decision-making tools.
+To address this knowledge gap, the MASTIF project was established through collaborations with over 100 international researchers.
+The MASTIF project, funded by Nation Science Foundation (NSF) to PI Jim Clark since 1990s, has assimilated seed production data for 12.1 million tree-years in more than 1000 species from all vegetated continents.
+Currently, PI Qiu and Clark are expanding these efforts by linking seed production to seedling recruits and synthesizing satellite and airborne remote sensing with the MASTIF network.
+This new project, funded by the National Aeronautics and Space Administration (NASA) from 2024 to 2028, invovles collaboration with the Pennsylvania Department of Conservation and Natural Resources (PA DCNR).
+As a key partner and end-user, PA DCNR will contribute in-kind resources and computing support to aid in the development of decision-making tools.
 So far, we have addressed the following questions:

 Currently, there are six published papers listed in the following.
 There is a view point paper, two papers in progress, and one manuscript in revision, with results available from contacting the PI Qiu.